 Greenpoint is the first choice for budget-conscious young professionals looking for apartments for rent in Brooklyn.
 Somewhat removed from the city, it’s a great place to unwind after a hard day at the office.
 There are lots of neat lofts and townhouses for rent here.
 It also boasts some of New York’s best Polish cuisine.

 Looking for a calm place to settle but not ready to refuse the perks of a big city life?
 Getting ready for a family, but maybe not until a year or two in the future?
-Choosing between cozy rooms for rent in a historic building, diverse ethnic impression, and unique local cuisine?
+Choosing between cozy condos for rent in a historic building, diverse ethnic impression, and unique local cuisine?
 How about Greenpoint, a district of Brooklyn that combines all the best, from lively nightlife to quiet areas fit for nearly suburban routine?

 The locals say it’s better than nearby Williamsburg, known for its liberal bohemian atmosphere, and much more upscale than neighboring Bushwick.
 The place is hip and new but it also has several historic blocks to boast.
-Its diverse, sundry makeup attracted a lot of filmmakers, and developing stylish nightlife scene in combination with cushy drinking dens rejuvenate the local population.
+Its diverse, sundry makeup attracted a lot of filmmakers, and developing a stylish nightlife scene in combination with cushy drinking dens rejuvenate the local population.
 Young families favor Greenpoint to other neighborhoods of New York City as it gives out the well-mixed atmosphere of carefree youth and peaceful uprightness.

 Polish small businesses strive in Greenpoint, which is clearly a tribute to tradition.
 For more, look into service and retail industries that, along with management and financial professions, take a lion’s share in the economic outline of the neighborhood.
 There’s also a distinctive taste to Greenpoint, and it’s the taste of its donuts – no wonder, as the leader of this pack, Peter Pan Donut & Pastry Shop has already celebrated its 60th birthday.
 They clearly know what to add in their pies for you to come back for more.